-I'm a freelance science and environmental journalist specializing in biodiversity conservation, climate change, ecology and land management, and environmental law and policy.
+I'm a freelance science and environmental journalist specializing in biodiversity conservation, climate change, ecosystem and land management, and environmental law and policy.

 My reporting has taken me around the globe—I've tracked grizzlies in Banff National Park; trekked through the Yucatan jungle to visit community forestry projects; been kettled with violent protesters in Paris during the 2015 UN Climate Summit; and sailed through Norwegian fjords 200 miles north of the Arctic Circle while covering energy issues.